samuellalvs/samuellalvs/README.md

 ### 👋 Hi, my name is Samuel

-Fullstack developer, working with web delopment since 2019.
+Fullstack developer, working with delopment since 2019.

 ### 📱 Connect with me: